si2-urssi/winterschool/README.md

 You should also sign up for a [GitHub](https://github.com/) account if you don't already have one.

+Specific Python packages (install with pip or conda):
+- pytest
+- sphinx

 ## Projects

 Most of your work time will be spent on an individual project where you develop a Python-based research software package.